saadshahbaz/Post-US-Election-Analysis/README.md

 * Keep only posts that mention either Trump or Biden
 * Open coding on 200 posts to develop the topics 3-8
 * Manually annotate all the posts according to topology.
-* tf - idf idk have to do????
+* Calculate tf - idf
 * Check all the points at the end to make sure the project is done correctly.

 ## - Data: